vane/dummy_crud_database/README.md

 Index file is loaded and stored as dictionary in memory on start.

 #### Dependencies
-Depends on psutil to display pid statistics when running main file.
+Optional psutil to display pid statistics when running main file.

 #### Run